A delicious recipe for sweet and spicy shrimp nasi goreng,

 - Start by making kecap manis or sweet soy sauce.
 In a small saucepan combine the soy sauce and brown sugar over medium heat.
 When the mixture starts to boil, turn the heat down to medium low and simmer for about 15 minutes until reduced, stirring frequently.
 Set aside.

-- In a medium bowl, add two eggs and the sesame oil and beat with a fork for one minute.
+- In a medium bowl, add two of the eggs and the sesame oil and beat with a fork for one minute.
 Set aside.

-- Cook the remaining eggs in a nonstick skillet to desired doneness - traditionally nasi goreng is served with a fried egg.
+- Cook the remaining four eggs in a nonstick skillet to desired doneness – often nasi goreng is served with a sunny-side up egg.

-- Plate the rice with the egg and add scallions, cherry tomatoes, and cucumbers.
+- Plate the rice and shrimp with the egg and add scallions, cherry tomatoes, and cucumbers.
+Serve with lime wedges and scallions.